OscarChavarro/vitral/doc/readme.txt

 VERSION CONTROL

-Latest version of the Vitral SDK project source code is available to the public on the internet and is hosted at SourceForge.net SVN service.
-To download vitral use the following command on linux or UNIX command line:
+Latest version of the Vitral SDK project source code is available to the public on the internet and is hosted at GITHUB.
+Older versions are available at SourceForge.net SVN service.

+To download latest vitral verision, use the following command line:

+After 2019:

+To download older vitral versions use the following command on linux or UNIX command line:

 Before 2013:
 #svn co https://vitral.svn.sourceforge.net/svnroot/vitral/vitral/trunk vitral

-After:
+Between 2013 and 2019:
 svn co https://svn.code.sf.net/p/vitral/code vitral

 To access read-write: